-When I met Julie for the first time I already knew we were going to become friends.
+When I met Julie of DearLovesCo. for the first time I already knew we were going to become friends.
 You could say it was like “friendship at first sight” or something of the sort.
 She is stylish, smart, talented and such a go getter.
 After discovering that she has not one but three businesses I knew we likely had a lot in common.

 It isn’t easy running your own business, let alone also being a mama.
 Julie is someone that I look up to in both her motherhood and business role, she is a consistent and loving mother and you can see those qualities flow into her business venture.
 As I follow her online and get to know her better over coffee and photo dates it is evident that her strong passions and attention to detail allows her business to shine.

 Today I get to share more about Julie, how DearLovesCo. came to be, some ideas Julie has for the future and a few tid bits about the working mama life side of things.
 Enjoy.